 Funerals: Hope and Consolation

-Please know that your parish family is here for you in your time of need, and we will be happy to assist you in the planning of a Catholic funeral for your loved one.
-Please call the parish office at 480.279.6737 to start this process.
+Please know that your parish family is here for you in your time of need, and it is our honor to assist you in the planning of a Catholic funeral for your loved one.
+Please call the parish office at 480.279.6737 or email Jackie to start this process.

 As Jesus wept when his friend, Lazarus, died, we do the same and share with your family the sorrow of the loss of your loved one.
 As one family of God, we extend our deepest condolences to your family.